nogibjj/ids706_individualproject3_ll442/README.md

 6. `image` includes all the notebook result

-7. `data_processing.ipynb` includes all the operations related with the dataset
+7. `data_process.ipynb` includes all the operations related with the dataset

 8. `main.py` is the file to be tested